-When I have leftover lamb from a roast, I chop it into small pieces, and then pack it into a Ziploc bag and freeze it for when I want to make this recipe.
+Whenever I have leftover lamb from a roast, I chop it into small pieces, and then pack it into a Ziploc bag and freeze it for when I want to make this recipe.
 Leftover lamb stored in this way will keep for up to 3 months.
-To use it, I just take it from the freezer and defrost it in the microwave for a few minutes while I prepare the vegetables.
+To use it, I take it from the freezer and defrost it in the refrigerator overnight.
+Or if I'm in a hurry I defrost it in the microwave for a few minutes while I prepare the vegetables.

 Is this lamb curry very spicy?